MuseomixCH/wordpress/wp-content/plugins/polylang/readme.txt

 * A customizable language switcher is provided as a widget or in the nav menu
 * The admin interface is of course multilingual too and each user can set the WordPress admin language in its profile

+= Credits =

+Thanks a lot to [Alex Lopez](http://www.alexlopez.rocks/) for the design of the banner and the logo.
+Most of the flags included with Polylang are coming from [famfamfam](http://famfamfam.com/) and are public domain.
+Wherever third party code has been used, credit has been given in the code’s comments.

 = Translators =

-The plugin admin interface is currently available in 40 languages:
+The plugin admin interface is currently available in 41 languages:

 * English
 * French by [fxbenard](http://fxbenard.com/)